mikelewis/watch_methods/README.md

 But what if you want to support `do_work_on` after method declaration?
 No problem! `watch_method_added` knows if a method that you want to watch was already added.

-  To get a better idea of what you can do, see the examples directory.
+  To see all examples/cases, see the examples directory and the spec file.